open-telemetry/opentelemetry-specification/specification/metrics/api.md

 * The numeric increment value.
 This value is expected to be non-negative.
 The API MUST NOT validate this value, that is left to the API implementation.

-Additionally, this API MAY accept the following parameters:
+Additionally, this API MUST accept the following optional parameters:

 * The [attributes](../common/README.md#attribute) to associate with the value.